SPCFXDA/conflux-devkit/README.md

     cd conflux-devkit
     ```

-2. To start the container with the Conflux node and OpenVSCode server, you can use the `start_server.sh` in the root of the repository:
+2. To start the container with the Conflux node and OpenVSCode server, use the `start_server.sh` script located in the root of the repository:
     ```sh
     ./start_server.sh
     ```